truhy/Tru11/README.md

 ------

 This is an alternative program to Tru11, which achieves the same thing but uses JBug11 talker firmware (by John Beatty) instead.
-The original JBug11 firmware is interrupt driven, and this requires the XIRQ or IRQ pins to be pulled up to Vcc.
+The original JBug11 firmware is interrupt driven, and this requires the XIRQ or IRQ pins to be pulled up to VDD (5V supply).
 But on my minimal programming board, these are floating and so will not work.
 I've modified the firmware, adding in a new option (made default) for a polling method, which enables the minimal programming board to work.

 68HC11 programming board